 - .1 Install each item of mechanical and electromechanical hardware and access control equipment to comply with the manufacturer's written instructions and according to specifications.
-All items to be installed with fasteners identified by manufacturer's installation instructions unless otherwise noted. - .2 Mounting Heights: Install door hardware at heights indicated in the following applicable publications unless; specifically indicated or required by local governing regulations, requirements to match existing conditions, special templates, necessary coordination with door elevations, and or to ensure consistency with pairs of doors. - .1 DHI's "Recommended Locations for Architectural Hardware for Standard Steel Doors and Frames" - .2 DHI's "Recommended Locations for Architectural Hardware for Wood Flush Doors" - .3 ANSI A117.1 "Accessibility Guidelines for Buildings and Facilities" - .4 NWWDA - .3 Power door operator products and accessories are required to be installed by an AAADM certified technician as approved by the manufacturer.
+All items to be installed with fasteners identified by manufacturer's installation instructions unless otherwise noted in the Contract Documents. - .2 Mounting Heights: Install door hardware at heights indicated in the following applicable publications unless; specifically indicated or required by Authorities Having Jurisdiction, requirements to match existing conditions, special templates, necessary coordination with door elevations, and or to ensure consistency with pairs of doors. - .1 DHI's "Recommended Locations for Architectural Hardware for Standard Steel Doors and Frames" - .2 DHI's "Recommended Locations for Architectural Hardware for Wood Flush Doors" - .3 ANSI A117.1 "Accessibility Guidelines for Buildings and Facilities" - .4 NWWDA - .3 Power door operator Products and accessories are required to be installed by an AAADM certified technician or equivalent certification acceptable to the Consultant, as approved by the manufacturer.
 Adjust for proper opening and closing operation after final balancing of HVAC system. - .4 Wall stops: Locate wall stops to contact door pulls/levers at mounting post connecting to door.
 Ensure existence of necessary wall reinforcing where specified for installation on drywall, plaster or clad wall conditions prior to installation. - .5 Closers: Size closers as per manufacturer's installation instructions.
 Adjust all closers after final balancing of HVAC system to ensure; proper latching of doors, proper closing/latch speed, adequate backcheck and opening force in accordance with referenced accessibility requirements. - .6 Protection plates Install on clean surface, and in temperature range of 5-25 degrees Celsius where tape applied.
-Pre-drill pilot holes doors when using mechanical fasteners. - .7 Thresholds: Set thresholds in full bed of sealant complying with requirements specified in Division 7, Section 07 92 00, Joint Sealants. - .8 Architectural Seals Install prior to other soffit mounted door hardware as indicated in hardware schedule.
-Ensure continuous seal of gasketing to door without impeding latching. - .9 Door Bottoms Ensure continuous seal to threshold or finished floor. - .10 Electronic hardware systems: Install all electronic hardware as per electrical elevations and pointto-point drawings furnished under Submittals.
+Pre-drill pilot holes doors when using mechanical fasteners.

-- .1 The Contractor shall be solely responsible for and have control over construction means, methods, techniques, sequences and procedures for coordinating all portions of work under the Contract, unless the Contract Documents give other specific instructions. - .2 The Contractor will conduct periodic inspections to ensure that door frames are installed plumb, level and square with verification by installer prior to installation of doors and door hardware.
+- .7 Thresholds: Set thresholds in full bed of sealant complying with requirements specified in Section 07 92 00 -Joint Sealants. - .8 Architectural Seals Install prior to other soffit mounted door hardware as indicated in hardware schedule.
+Ensure continuous seal of gasketing to door without impeding latching. - .9 Door Bottoms Ensure continuous seal to threshold or finished floor. - .10 Electronic hardware systems: Install all electronic hardware as per electrical elevations and pointto-point drawings furnished under 01 33 00 Submittals & Procedures.

-- .3 The Contractor shall ensure that the hardware supplier attends site meetings as required to ensure proper execution of the guidelines set forth herein. - .4 The Contractor shall ensure that the hardware supplier will perform final field inspection of installed door hardware after final adjustment of all products and will document and report any deficiencies or omissions for correction and written acceptance by the Contractor.
+- .1 The Contractor shall be solely responsible for and have control over construction means, methods, techniques, sequences and procedures for coordinating all portions of work under the Contract, unless the Contract Documents give other specific instructions. - .2 The Contractor shall conduct periodic inspections to ensure that door frames are installed plumb, level and square with verification by installer prior to installation of doors and door hardware. - .3 The Contractor shall ensure that the hardware Supplier attends Site meetings as required to ensure proper execution of the guidelines set forth in this Section. - .4 The Contractor shall ensure that the hardware Supplier performs a final field inspection of installed door hardware after final adjustment of all Products and documents and reports any deficiencies or omissions for correction and written acceptance by the Consultant.